 Cowell has rewritten the SEU record book numerous times including total wins, conference wins and postseason appearances.
 With Cowell at the helm, St. Edward’s has appeared in two NCAA Elite Eight’s and five NCAA Sweet 16’s while also hosting three NCAA Regional tournament rounds.
 He has never had a losing season and holds a Heartland Conference record of 94-9-3.
 Cowell has also earned regional coach of the year twice (2006 and 2009).

-For the past three years, Cowell has served as the chair of the NCAA Division II Women’s Soccer National Committee, after serving two years on the NCAA Regional Selection Committee.
+For the past four years, Cowell has served as the chair of the NCAA Division II Women’s Soccer National Committee, after serving two years on the NCAA Regional Selection Committee.
 He has served as the National Soccer Coaches Association of America National Rankings Committee chair, NSCAA All-American Committee regional chair and NCAA Selection Committee regional chair.
 He is involved in NSCAA national and regional clinics, and in United States Soccer Federation regional and state clinics.
 He coaches in the Olympic Development Program at the national, regional and state levels.

 Cowell received his bachelor’s degree in French and Spanish at the University of Birmingham, England, in 1983 and earned his master’s degree in Sports Psychology, and in Curriculum and Instruction, at Cleveland State University in 1988.
 He holds a USSF “A” license, a NSCAA Advanced National Diploma and an English F.A.
 Preliminary Coaching Badge.